input-output-hk/marlowe-cardano/marlowe/cli-doc/ReadMe.md

 The [`export`](export.md) command writes a JSON file with sufficient information to run the contract on the blockchain.
 It contains the following information.

-*   Address
+*   Script address
 *   Validator hash
+*   Datum hash
-*   CBOR for its Plutus script
+*   CBOR for Plutus script
+*   JSON and CBOR for datum.
+*   JSON and CBOR for redeemer.
-*   Size in bytes
+*   Size of the above CBOR in bytes
 *   Execution cost

 The diagram below illusrates how the `export` command can be used in conjunction with [`jq`](https://stedolan.github.io/jq/manual/) and `cardano-cli`.